-What is a component?
-And why do we need them?
-To simply put it: a component is a position and motion independent part of an assembly within our single design environment.
+What is a component in Fusion 360?
+Why do we need them?
+Simply put, a component is a position and motion independent part of an assembly within our single design environment.
 We use joints to define its motion and its relationship with other components in the assembly so that the design is mechanically accurate.

 For example, take a look at this pump design.
-The Pump Housing V35 at the very top is the whole assembly design, and each part on the pump is a component of the overall assembly.
+The Pump Housing V35 at the very top is the whole assembly design, and each part of the pump is a component of the overall assembly.
 Some components are just single bodied bolts, but some, like the pump housing, contain other components, making it a sub-assembly.
-Some components were designed by other people, and some were imported from existing data, which is why we introduced distributed design, making the work of managing an assembly more efficient and easier to control future changes.
+Other people designed some components, and some were imported from existing data.
+We introduced a distributed design to make managing an assembly more efficient and make it easier to control future changes.

 For more knowledge on components, check out this awesome article by Paul Sohi!

 Still with me?
 Okay, now let’s get to the fun part.